yogidevendra/docs/docs/configuration_packages.md

 ## Using IDE

 Alternatively, you can do the above steps all within your IDE.
-For example, in NetBeans, select File -\> New Project.
+For example, in NetBeans, select File->New Project.
 Then choose “Maven” and “Project from Archetype” in the dialog box, as shown.

 ![](images/AppConfig/ApplicationConfigurationPackages.html-image01.png)